alexanderzimmermann/HookFramework/Docs/languages/en/help/svn.listener.introduction.rst

 * Check the code against a style guide.
 * Check that a commit message is given.

-If now some of this checks is not against your `rules` you can avoid the check in within the Start and Pre type hooks by using the `addError` or `addErrorLines`.
+If now some of this checks is against your `style guide rules` or logic and you want to prevent the check in, only possible in start and pre hooks you can do this by using the functions `addError` or `addErrorLines`.

+.. text-block:: php

+   $oObject->addErrorLines($aLines);

+   $oInfo->addError($sErrorMessage);

 For every listener that is processed those lines will be return to the IDE or console you are commit from.